Know your avatar

 Then there’s the pebble in the shoe.
 When there’s a pebble in your shoe, you can withstand the discomfort for hours before it finally gets to you.
 It’s just a slight annoyance.

-The easiest pain point to market to, is the nail in the foot pain point.
+The easiest pain point to market to is the nail-in-the-foot pain point.

 With this the customer is in serious pain, they are hopping around looking desperately for a solution and will reach for whoever comes to mind first.